What’s the Best 3-Month-Old Sleep Schedule?

 How to get a 3-month-old on a new sleep schedule

-Most experts agree that a 3-month-old baby is too young to do any kind of “sleep training,” so establishing a schedule is really just going with the flow for now until their brain development is a bit further along.
+Most experts agree that a 3-month-old baby is still too young to establish a schedule and it’s really better to just go with the flow for now until their brain development is a bit further along.

-By having the same things happen every day, even if the timing is completely different to the day before, your baby can start recognizing that sleep is coming.
+By having the same things happen every day, even if the timing is completely different from the day before, your baby can start recognizing that sleep is coming.

 Making sure their sleep environment is quiet, dark, and cool, and that your baby is dressed appropriately, will encourage them to sleep for as long as possible.